 Tucked just inside the lobby of the Museum is the Dragonfly Shoppe.
 This shop is a special place to purchase nature related gifts for adults and children.
 Featuring items from books to butterfly houses, our unique store offers something for everyone.

 Volunteer and Membership Information

 Volunteering at the Museum is an opportunity to share, learn, serve, meet people, teach, and experience the stimulating environment of Mississippi's natural resources.
 All kinds of people volunteer - teens, college students, professionals, and retirees.
 Training is provided and the number of hours is flexible.
-Also, Museum memberships through the Mississippi Museum of Natural Science Foundation help make it possible for the Museum to continue and expand its work into the future and provide benefits to members such as free admission and a quarterly newsletter.
+Also, Museum Memberships through the Mississippi Museum of Natural Science Foundation help make it possible for the museum to continue to expand its work into the future and provide benefits to Members such as free admission and a monthly e-newsletter.

 Adults - $6

 Members - FREE